0

 Features

-The NordicTrack Commercial X22i Treadmill comes with the following features:
+NordicTrack’s Commercial X22i Treadmill comes with the following features:

 22″ HD touchscreen console- it’s funny, 22″ used to be huge for an HD console, but these days it’s become the norm.
 Anyway, it’s still pretty darn big if you ask me and it certainly makes it easy to see any workout you’re doing.
 The touchscreen also makes it easy to make all selections and with nice speakers, you’ll be able to hear the instructors whether you’re on or off the treadmill.
+Unlike some other models though, the console on the X22i doesn’t rotate.

 iFit- this is NordicTrack’s streaming services and this is what gives you access to all the workouts, metric tracking, scenic routes, maps, and all that stuff.
-I think it still costs $38/month and without a membership, you can’t access any of the good stuff this treadmill has to offer.
+I think it still costs $39/month and without a membership, you can’t access any of the good stuff this treadmill has to offer.

 Bluetooth- the console is bluetooth compatible with both headphones and heart rate straps, always a plus.